mccarthy-m-g/michaelmccarthy/content/consulting/services/index.md

 ## How I can Help

-I offer several consulting services to help you solve the problems you care about at any point in your project lifecycle.
+I am available for consulting work and private training to help you solve the problems you care about at any point in your project lifecycle.

-### Contract Work
+### Consulting Work

-TODO: Complete section
+#### Focus

+Developing or evaluating your data strategy and data story.

+#### Scope

+Short or long term.

+#### Rates

+Negotiable by project and typically billed hourly.

 ### Private Training

-TODO: Complete section

-### Drop-in Consulting

-TODO: Complete section
+#### Focus

+Developing you or your team's data science and R programming skills.

+#### Scope

+Single or series of workshops or meetings.

+#### Rates

+Negotiable by training and typically billed per-session for smaller scope or hourly for larger scope.